Mosler MT900: MT900S

 In June 2005, Mosler announced that they had reached EPA and California Air Resources Board (CARB) certification on the MT900S, allowing road car sales to begin in the United States.
 The price was set at $189,000 with two examples having been built as of January 2005.
-George Lucas took delivery of the first street-legal MT900S in December 2006.
+American filmmaker George Lucas took delivery of the first street-legal MT900S in December 2006.